 This informal lounge setting is designed to support one-on-one conversations.
+The seating allows for eye-to-eye contact.
 Power and lighting options give people user control and the small tables provide a place for drinks.
 The Sagegreenlife living wall brings the outdoors in and creates a relaxing environment.